devonzuegel/smallworld/README.md

 - [x] use the same styles on the signup form as the signin form
 - [ ] if someone's state is "filling out profile" for more than 24h hours, send them an email to remind them to finish their profile; resend it 2 days later also; and then resend 7 days later; then stop sending emails because they're probably not interested
   - [ ] reminder email that’s like “hey looks like you started your profile, remember to submit it to us when it’s finished!” if it’s been stuck in `filling out profile` for >24h
+- [ ] if a user hasn't interacted with the app in 7 days, send them an email to tell them we're going to disable their profile in 3 days if they don't log in so that we don't show them to cuties who are interested in them, which is unfair to those
 - [ ] when their profile has been approved, send them an email to let them know
 - [ ] decide how to filter by life stage – ask the users what they want in the email first
 - [ ] show past cuties that the user has missed